rednafi/rednafi.com/content/python/log_context_propagation.md

 In distributed tracing, this tagging is usually known as context propagation[^1], where you're attaching some contextual information to your log messages that you can use later for query purposes.
-However, if you have to collect the context at each layer of your application and pass it manually to the downstream ones, that'd make the whole logging process quite painful.
+However, if you have to collect the context at each layer of your application and pass it manually to the downstream ones, that'd make the whole process quite painful.

 Suppose you have a web view for an endpoint that calls another function to do something: